 Maine is failing to uphold the Sixth Amendment right to effective assistance of counsel for people who cannot afford their own attorney – so we sued.
-After extensive settlement negotiations with the state, the case has now returned to litigation and has been expanded to include additional defendants and legal claims.
+After years of litigation, the Kennebec County Superior Court ruled in favor of the ACLU of Maine.

 The Sixth Amendment to the U.S. Constitution guarantees all people charged with a crime the right to effective assistance of counsel.
 Maine has failed to uphold that promise and remains the only state in the nation that relies almost entirely on private attorneys for this essential public service.
 The state provides little oversight and resources, tipping the scales of justice against the people.
 The current system has failed low-income people accused of a crime in Maine and violated their Sixth Amendment right to effective assistance of counsel.
 A person’s freedom should never depend on their wealth.